gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ctrl-C no longer stops the Daemon

-We made a number of improvements in Gradle 3.1 to allow the daemon to cancel a running build when a client disconnects unexpectedly, but there were situations where pressing Ctrl-C during a build could still cause the Daemon to exit.
-The Daemon will now attempt to cancel the running build.
+We made a number of improvements in Gradle 3.1 that allow the Daemon to cancel a running build when a client disconnects unexpectedly.
+This included many scenarios in which the user pressed Ctrl-C, but not all.
+In other words, a Ctrl-C would still sometimes kill the Daemon.

+This release resolves the remaining issues so that Ctrl-C will reliably _not_ kill the Daemon.
 As long as the build cancels in a timely manner, the Daemon will then be available for reuse and subsequent builds will reap the performance benefits of a warmed up Daemon.

 ### Continuous build usability improvements